 GAAP define fair value as the price that would be received for an asset or paid to transfer a liability (an exit price) in an orderly transaction between market participants on the measurement date.
 These standards also establish a fair value hierarchy which requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
+The fair value of the Organizations investments in certain alternative funds are determined using the net asset value (NAV) per share and are not included in the valuation hierarchy.
 The standard describes three levels of inputs that may be used to measure fair value: